Coder-O/CS3500_HW_5/README and Reviews/README.md

 - Added functionality to PlayerActionEvents interface and all implmentations.
 - Added functionality (handelCardSelection specific updating method) to ThreeTriosGUIView interface and implmentation.
 - Altered ViewFeatures to use the new handelCardSelection method in ThreeTriosGUIView.
+- Altered getMoveScore in the ReadOnlyThreeTriosModel interface, implmentations, and tests to allow for the finding of a move's score even when it is not that player's turn.